terrapower/armi/doc/developer/testing.rst

              txt = open(fileName, "r").read()
              self.assertIn("Rubber", txt)

-Note that sometimes it's necessary to give the temporary directory change object a non-default root path:
+Note that sometimes it is necessary to give the temporary directory change object a non-default root path:

 .. code-block:: python